mrvn/RaspberryPi-baremetal/004-a-t-a-and-g-walk-into-a-baremetal/README.md

 Unfortunately all Raspberry Pi models use the same machine type (0xC42) so that doesn't help figuring out what model is being booted.
-But the command line passed to the kernel is sufficiently different to make that destinction.
+But the command line passed to the kernel is sufficiently different to make that distinction.
 And that's what is used in the Demo.
 Specifically the definition of the activity LED (disk_led) is used as that is different on each model: